 - 4-200 grams: 1st degree felony; penalties include 5-99 years & up to $10,000 in fines

 - 200-400 grams: 1st degree enhanced felony; penalties include 10-99 years in prison & up to $100,000 in fines

 - 400 grams or more: 1st degree enhanced felony; penalties include life in prison or 15-99 years & up to $250,000 in fines

-Quality Representation for Drug Sales Charges in Houston, TX
+Quality Representation for Federal Drug Sales Charges in Houston, TX

 Successfully defending the charge of drug sales requires an astute investigation into the facts of the case.
 The drugs that were seized may provide incriminating evidence against you, but there can also be violations committed by law enforcement in the process of seizing those drugs that damage the prosecutor's case significantly.
 Knowing what to look for is one of the hallmarks of the firm's ability to successfully defend against narcotics charges.